Killing of Andrew Harper: Incident

-Investigation and legal proceedings
+Legal proceedings

+Arrests

 At 00:50 on 16 August, police arrested an 18-year-old male and a 17-year-old male at the caravan site.
 In a separate operation, a 20-year-old man from Pingewood was arrested on suspicion of murder.
 A second 17-year-old male was also later arrested.
 Media reported that in total, 10 males aged between 13 and 30 had been arrested.
 On 19 August, the 20-year-old was charged with murder.

-On 17 August, Thames Valley Police's Major Crimes Unit stated that a post mortem performed the previous day gave Harper's cause of death as "multiple injuries", which was congruent with their theory that he had been "caught between a vehicle and the road, and then dragged for a distance".
+On 17 August, TVP's Major Crimes Unit stated that a post mortem performed the previous day gave Harper's cause of death as "multiple injuries", which was congruent with their theory that he had been "caught between a vehicle and the road, and then dragged for a distance".
 The post mortem also showed that Harper had sustained a "very severe" brain injury; a pathologist stated that it was likely Harper lost consciousness when he fell to the ground.
 Investigations showed that Harper was dragged 1 mile in 91 seconds, with the defendants averaging 42.5 mph.

 On 18 September, 18-year-old Henry Long and 17-year-olds Albert Bowers and Jessie Cole were charged with murder.
 A fourth male, a 21-year-old from Basingstoke, was charged with conspiracy to steal a quad bike and subsequently pleaded guilty to the charge.
 On 19 September, the Crown Prosecution Service said that they had discontinued the case against a fifth defendant, a 20-year-old who had previously been charged with the murder.